 For most readers thinking about cognitive support, the practical implication is simple: 5 g/day is a reasonable starting point.
 If you're targeting brain-specific outcomes and tolerate it well, 10 g/day has the better mechanistic case based on what's currently published.

-As of May 2026, no published randomized controlled trials have tested creatine monohydrate for ADHD symptoms in children, adolescents, or adults.
+As of May 2026, no published randomized controlled trials have tested creatine monohydrate for attention and focus support symptoms in children, adolescents, or adults.
 Not one.
-Anyone telling you otherwise is referencing mechanistic plausibility, animal data, or anecdote — not human RCT evidence.
+Anyone telling you otherwise is referencing mechanistic plausibility, animal data, or anecdote, not human RCT evidence.

 That's worth saying clearly because the supplement industry tends to be much louder than the evidence supports.
 So why are people interested?